drummondlab/drummondlab.github.io/README.md

 	citation_names: Getz G, Getz GA

 This is how we ensure lab members' names appear in a bold font in any paper added to the lab website.

+The fulltext key/value pair should contain a link to the article's html text on the journal site.
+The pdflink key/value pair should contain a link to the publication's full-text pdf on the journal site.

 After the YAML front matter provide the paper's abstract, e.g.,